Persistent homology for low-complexity models: Enclosing Balls

 As the function $\vct{c}\mapsto \sum_{i=1}^k \lambda_i\norm{f(\vct{x}_i)-\vct{c}}^2$ is minimized at $\tilde{\vct{c}}$, we can continue the above and conclude

 For the right-hand inequality we proceed similarly. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:mainA}] The Johnson-Lindenstrauss Theorem~\ref{thm:j-l} states that under the assumptions of Theorem~\ref{thm:mainA}, the pairwise distances are preserved up to multiplicative factors of $1\pm \e$.
-Theorem~\ref{thm:equivalence} states that this implies that smallest enclosing balls are preserved up to the same factors.
+By Theorem~\ref{thm:equivalence}, the smallest enclosing balls are preserved up to the same factors.
 Finally, Lemma~\ref{lem:sheehy} asserts that this gives rise to the desired interleaving of persistent modules.
 This completes the proof. \end{proof}